7 Alternatives to Downhill Skiing in Alberta Resorts

 It’s a race to the finish!
 (Photo Credit: Mount Norquay)

-Got a need for speed?
-Want to feel the wind rushing through your hair as you barrel down a mountain?
-You’re in luck!
 Both Mount Norquay and Lake Louise offer tube parks at their resorts.
 Tubing is a cheaper alternative to skiing and is a great option if some of your brood want to tackle the slopes, while the others just wanna have fun.

 Where to sled (or toboggan if you’re Canadian) in Canmore